andrewcell/Perry/README.md

 # Perry
-JVM based open source implemented server application for KMS version 1.2.31
+JVM-based open-source server application for KMS version 1.2.31.

-Based on OdinMS and source code from commercial-purpose game server.
-OdinMS authors, and so many individual developers contributed to original source code.
+This project is derived from OdinMS and incorporates source code from a commercial game server.
+Contributions from OdinMS authors and numerous individual developers have been integrated into the original source code.

-Perry focused on Original game play experience.
-No-Money things, No-Events, No-Donation.
-Just play a game in old-fashioned version.
-Remove registered trademarks, Donation event things in source code.
-Also, implement modern development APIs, Libraries.
-(Kotlin, Dokka, Ktor...)

-(You need to obtain Client for yourself.
-This is copyright protected files, and I don't want more trouble.)
+Perry is focused on providing an authentic gameplay experience.
+It excludes monetization, events, and donations, offering a pure, old-fashioned gaming experience.
+Registered trademarks and donation-related elements have been removed from the source code.
+Additionally, modern development APIs and libraries such as Kotlin, Dokka, and Ktor have been implemented.

+(Note: You must obtain the client files independently, as they are copyright-protected and not included in this project.)
 ### Web API Documentation
 Please check out dedicated documentations written in [GitBook](https://amc-2.gitbook.io/perry/)
 ## Getting started
 ### Requirements
- - Java 11 (recommended.
-For 1.8, you need to change target version and recompile.)
+- Java 11 (recommended; for Java 1.8, you need to change the target version and recompile)
- - SQL database
+- SQL database:
    - MySQL, MariaDB
    - MS SQL Server
-   - PostgresSQL
+   - PostgreSQL
-   - SQLite (Not support Memory database)
+   - SQLite (Memory database not supported)
-   - You also can use DBaaS (like Amazon RDS, Azure Database...)
+   - DBaaS (e.g., Amazon RDS, Azure Database)
-   - And more..?
-(See [Exposed](https://github.com/Jetbrains/Exposed) for full list.)
+   - For a complete list, refer to [Exposed](https://github.com/Jetbrains/Exposed)
- - Operating System that support Java 11.
+- Operating System that supports Java 11
- - Check out tested environment list below.
+- Refer to the tested environment list below
 ### Preparation
 Following instructions required to run Perry.
  - Configure SQL database server in somewhere.
 (MySQL, PostgresSQL, MariaDB, MSSQL... whatever you want.
 Or simply you can use DBaaS service.)
  - Dump WZ in Client into XML (you might know what it is...).
- - Download PerryScripts, extract and rename to scripts
- - Create settings.json using settings.json.sample.
-(Of course, remove .sample to actual file.)
+ - Create a settings.json file using settings.json.sample as a template (remove the .sample extension).
- - Above 2 folders (wz, scripts) and 1 file (settings.json) must be located with Perry or Perry.bat in bin folder.
+ - Ensure the wz and scripts folders, along with the settings.json file, are located in the same directory as Perry or Perry.bat in the bin folder.
- - After first start of server, you can change location of wz or scripts folder using settings.json.
+ - After the initial server startup, you can modify the location of the wz or scripts folders using the settings.json file.
 ### Production
-Download pre-compiled files from Releases section.
+Download pre-compiled files from the Releases section.

-OR, Download the nightly version which is being compiled when every commit.
+Alternatively, download the nightly version, which is compiled with every commit.

-- Follow instruction above, run a Perry or Perry.bat in bin folder with your favorite shell.
+- Follow the instructions above and run `Perry` or `Perry.bat` in the `bin` folder using your preferred shell.
 ### Development
 #### Run
 ```shell